- 7 Infantry

-The killed unit must be in its attack range, and also in a friendly unit's support range.
 The exceptions are Tank and Artillery, which do not need support to kill an enemy in range.
+(Notice the attack icon on their cards is different, showing a little flame icon.)

 - If both players have no cards in hand nor in deck, the game ends, and the player with the most units in play wins.